 Global Warming – Why Building Green Is So Important

-Building green is designing and constructing buildings with the environment in mind.
+Building green means designing and constructing buildings with the environment in mind.
 It is practices like these that can have an impact on stopping global warming.

-Houses contribute a high percentage carbon dioxide emissions and impact directly to global warming.
-In the United States alone, the outline is about 38%.
-One way to assist to the prevention of Global warming, is to reduce the amount of energy use required to maintain a comfortable atmosphere in a house.
-We can do this in various ways:
+Houses contribute a high percentage of carbon dioxide emissions and impact directly to global warming.
+In the United States alone, it’s about 38%.
+One way to assist in the prevention of global warming is to reduce the amount of energy use required to maintain a comfortable atmosphere in a house.
+A D Construction can do this in various ways.

-For starters, caring about what kind of building materials are being used in your home improvement project.
-The construction industry in order to reduce emission and gases, started to develop building materials from renewable sources such as bamboo and straw.
-Home builders, like us who are firm believers in helping the environment, utilize the use of materials that originate at the building site.
+For starters, you should care about what kinds of building materials are being used in your home improvement project.
+In order to reduce emissions and gases, the construction industry has started to develop building materials from renewable sources such as bamboo and straw.
+Homebuilders like us who are firm believers in helping the environment, utilize materials that originate at the building site.
 By doing so, this helps to minimize transportation and therefore cuts down on emissions of greenhouse gases.
-On site originated materials is not a new invention.
-It exists for millions of years.
-Builders will collect all nearby stone, cut it on site and use it as a building material.
+On-site originated material is not a new invention.
+Builders collect all nearby stone, cut it on-site and use it as a building material.

 For a while now, recycling has become a part of our daily routine for most of us.
-Today, many recycled materials are being used to new construction homes, and remodeling projects.
-Wood is being recycled from a torn down building.
-This prevents tree cut down.
-Deforestation of any land adds to global warming, cutting down less trees helps the situation.
+Today, many recycled materials are being used in new construction homes and remodeling projects.
+For example, wood is recycled from a demolished building to prevent tree cut-down.
+Deforestation of any land adds to global warming, and cutting down fewer trees helps the situation.

-This green building design is called passive solar energy, which can be used to heating and cooling a house and lessened the greenhouse emissions.
-As a result it has a positive effect to Global warming.
-Proper insulation is important to maximize on the cool or heat that is in the house.
+This green building design is called passive solar energy, which can be used to heat and cool a house and lessen greenhouse emissions.
+As a result, it has a positive effect on global warming.
+Proper insulation is important to maximize the comfort within the house.

-All of the above in conjunction with newer technologies reduce dramatically emission problematic energy.
-Heating and cooling in most green houses is distributed by solar panels, wind power, or hydropower.
-Any of these will power a house with the least impact to the global warming and will maintain a comfort zone to your living style.
+All of the above, in conjunction with newer technologies, dramatically reduce emissions.
+Heating and cooling efforts in most greenhouses are distributed by solar panels, wind power, or hydropower.
+Any of these will power a house with the least impact on global warming and will maintain a comfort zone to your living style.

 Another popular solar building design is known as annualized passive solar.
-This method captures warm-season solar heat, conveys it to storage and can make heat available six months later, or during the winter.
-There are many government incentives available and can count down your solar energy installation cost to as much a 50%.
+This method captures warm-season solar heat, converts it to storage and can make heat available six months later, or during the winter.
+There are many government incentives available that can reduce your solar energy installation cost by as much as 50%.

-A.D.
-Construction green building Massachusetts contractors base our green building principles with earth friendly elemiments that create a safe home environment for all your home improvement projects and green building needs.
+A D Construction is a green building Massachusetts contractor, and we base our green building principles with earth-friendly elements that create a safe home environment for all your home improvement projects and green building needs.
 Call us today to learn more.